IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 ### UID2 Sharing Example

-The following instructions provide an example of how sharing works when the sender and the receiver are both using Snowflake.
+The following instructions provide an example of how sharing works for a sender and a receiver both using Snowflake.

 - Senders:
    - Call one of the following, depending on whether you are an advertiser or a data provider: